 Skip to content

-It depends on the nationality, the country of origin and the duration of the stay in France
+Entry and working conditions for foreign cast & crews depend on the nationality of the professional, the country of origin and the duration of the stay in France.

 Entry visas can be broken down into two main categories: